Psalm 33 – The Great and Awesome God

 He loves righteousness and justice;

 a.
-For the word of the LORD is right, and all His work is done in truth: The goodness and truth of God’s word is a further reason for praise.
+For the word of the Lord is right, and all His work is done in truth: The truth of God’s word is a further reason for praise.
 In addition, God does His work in truth – not with deceit or manipulation.

 i.
 “His word and His work are inseparable, for His words are never empty.”
 (Kidner)

 ii.
 “In all this we find the true secret of our confidence, and so of our joy.
 The word and the work of God are ever one.
 His word never returns to Him empty – it accomplishes that which He pleases.”
 (Morgan)

 b.
 He loves righteousness and justice: The psalmist kept thinking of the greatness of God’s character – His love for righteousness and justice and His goodness spread all over the earth.
 The psalmist rightly rejoiced that Yahweh, the God who is really there, is not amoral or without goodness.
 He is what we who are made in His image would understand as “good.”